Threads

 2. When it gets a request, it makes a thread to service it.

-3. The server then resumes listening for requests.
+3. The server can quickly resume listening for requests.

 Parallelism: System can do more than one task simultaneously.